msaddler/freqdiscriminet/README.md

 ## freqdiscriminet

-Code to accompany the manuscript "Models optimized for real-world tasks reveal the necessity of precise temporal coding in hearing" by Mark R. Saddler and Josh H. McDermott (2024).
+Code to accompany the manuscript ["Models optimized for real-world tasks reveal the task-dependent necessity of precise temporal coding in hearing"](https://doi.org/10.1101/2024.04.21.590435) by Mark R. Saddler and Josh H. McDermott (2024).
 This repository contains the code, models, and analyses for our comparisons between deep neural network and ideal observer models for pure tone frequency discrimination.

 ## Dependencies